 How Long Should A Whiplash Claim Take?

 There are a lot of factors that determine how long a whiplash claim can take, such as how complicated your situation is, how serious your injuries are, and what treatment you require.
-One of our expert lawyers will be able to assess your situation and give you an indication of the time frame you can expect for your claim.
+One of our expert personal injury lawyers Gold Coast will be able to assess your situation and give you an indication of the time frame you can expect for your claim.

 How Long Should I Be Off Work for Whiplash?